Chloridea virescens: Larvae

 Chloridea virescens larvae usually have 5 to 6 instars or moultings, but there have been instances where 7 instars are necessary to reach the pupal stage.
 Head width of the larvae starts from 0.26 mm and grows to 2.87 mm by the last instar.
 Larval length ranges from 1.4 mm in the first instar and grows to 36 mm by the fifth instar.
 Larvae are a yellow or yellowish green upon hatching, with a yellowish brown head capsule.
 During later instars, larvae have variable colors ranging from greenish to pinkish, or even a dark red or maroon with a broad brown head capsule.
 Whitish dorsal and ventral bands run down the length of its body, along with a broad lateral band that is generally brown in color.
-Larvae also have black thorn-like microspines.
+Larvae also have black thornlike microspines.
 Starting from the third or fourth instar, cannibalistic behavior can be observed.
 Similar to the eggs, early instar C. virescens larvae are difficult to distinguish from corn earworm larvae, with minor differences such as missing or differing lengths of microspines.